Forest Home Cemetery (Forest Park)

-Forest Home Cemetery is at 863 S. DesPlaines Ave, Forest Park, Illinois, adjacent to the Eisenhower Expressway, straddling the Des Plaines River in Cook County, just west of Chicago.
+Forest Home Cemetery is a cemetery located at 863 S. Des Plaines Ave, Forest Park, Illinois, United States.
+Located adjacent to the Eisenhower Expressway, it straddles the Des Plaines River in Cook County, just west of Chicago.
 The cemetery traces its history to two adjacent cemeteries, German Waldheim (1873) and Forest Home (1876), which merged in 1969.

-The cemetery is known for its Haymarket Martyrs' Monument and surrounding gravesites.
+The cemetery includes two listings on the National Register of Historic Places.
+The Haymarket Martyrs' Monument was named a National Historic Landmark in 1997.
+The gravesite of Joseph Carter Corbin, a pioneer in Black education and founder of the University of Arkansas at Pine Bluff, was added to the National Register in 2023.

 History

 Forest Home Cemetery was the site of a Potawatomi village and burial ground until 1835.
+Two memorials at Forest Home are dedicated to Native Americans who lived in the region prior to white settlement.

 Ferdinand Haase, founder of Forest Park, and other members of the Haase family are buried on what at one time also was a Haase family homestead.
 The cemetery was formally established and incorporated under the laws of the State of Illinois in 1876.

 The German Waldheim Cemetery was organized by a group of German Masonic Lodges in 1873 with the first interment on May 9, 1873.
 The Waldheim Cemetery was established as a non-religion-specific cemetery, where Freemasons, Romani, and German-speaking immigrants to Chicago could be buried without regard for religious affiliation.

 The two adjacent cemeteries merged on February 28, 1969, with the combined cemetery being called Forest Home (Waldheim means "forest home" in German).

-Jewish Waldheim Cemetery, located across the street, is a separate cemetery and is not affiliated with Forest Home.
+Jewish Waldheim Cemetery, located across Roosevelt Road, is a separate cemetery and is not affiliated with Forest Home.

 Haymarket Memorial

-The "Haymarket martyrs", as the five defendants sentenced to death in the Haymarket affair came to be called among their sympathizers, were buried at Waldheim because since its establishment, it had a policy of not discriminating on the basis of race, ethnicity, or politics.
-In addition, it was the only Chicago-area cemetery that would accept their remains.
+The "Haymarket martyrs," as the five defendants sentenced to death in the Haymarket affair came to be called among their sympathizers, were buried at Waldheim because since its establishment, it had a policy of not discriminating on the basis of race, ethnicity, or politics, in addition to being open to any religion.
+It was also the only Chicago-area cemetery that would accept their remains.
 After their burial, the cemetery became a place of pilgrimage for anarchists, leftists, and union members.
 In 1893, the Haymarket Martyrs' Monument, designed by sculptor Albert Weinert, was erected.

 In homage to the Haymarket martyrs, other anarchists and socialists later chose to be buried at Waldheim, well into the 20th century, including: